Professor Khromov current position

 From the same Akademik Shuleykin-class are also the research ships (drydock-converted and now operated as cruise vessels) Akademik Shuleykin (1982, now Polar Pioneer), Professor Molchanov (1982), Akademik Shokalskiy (1982) and Professor Multanovskiy (1983).

 The vessel is polar (1A ice-class) rated, purpose-built and small as far as modern expedition cruise ships are concerned, It is configured for 48 passengers in 6 cabin categories.
 The charm of this ship is not in luxury appointments, but rather in its utilitarian construction and the Russian crew who operates it with an efficient discipline.

 The ship focuses on enrichment and exceptional itineraries.
-Most excursions are organized via the ship's own fleet of Zodiacs - rigid inflatable boats powered by 4-stroke outboard motors that give good speed and manoeuvrability.
+Most excursions are organized via the ship's own fleet of Zodiacs - rigid inflatable boats powered by 4-stroke outboard motors that give good speed and maneuverability.
 The Khromov ship spends plenty of time in the open ocean.
 Her 'sea-keeping' is quite good for a small ship with active ballast stabiliser system for the worst conditions.

-Also known as Spirit of Enderby, Professor Khromov is one of all ten Akademik Shuleykin-class (Project 637) Russian ships built in the mid-1980s in Turku Finland (at Laivateollisuus Shipyard) for the Soviet Union's oceanographic research purposes.
+Also known as Spirit of Enderby, Professor Khromov is one of all ten Akademik Shuleykin-class (Project 637) Russian ships built in the mid-1980s in Finland for the Soviet Union's oceanographic research purposes.
 Around half of these vessels ended up as chartered for polar cruise tours.

 Professor Khromov/Spirit of Enderby staterooms (total 29 passenger cabins) include 3x Suites (1x Heritage plus 2x Mini-Suites, all located on Upper Deck 5) to 8x Superior Plus cabins (on decks 4-Middle and 5-Upper) and 4x Superior cabins (on Middle Deck 4).
 All these cabins are with en-suite bathrooms (WC-toilet, shower, washbasin).
 The remaining 14x cabins are with shared bathrooms (Main Deck 3's public bathrooms).